-The Cultural Olympiad area is closely related and interlinked with many other areas covered by the HCC Operational Requirements.
-When planning and delivering the Games, it is important that the OCOG considers the Games as a whole, and it is strongly advised to pay specific attention to the requirements for all related areas highlighted in the cross-reference matrix at the beginning of this document.
+The Culture area is closely related to and interlinked with many other areas covered by the HCC -Operational Requirements.
+When planning and delivering the Games, it is important to consider each area in the wider context of all related requirements highlighted in the cross-reference matrix on page 17 of this document.